thepower/power-docs/docs/Maintain/build-and-start-a-node/03-ssl-certs-for-node.md

 # How to obtain an SSL certificate for a node?

-If you need an SSL certificate for your node, follow the steps below:
+Congratulations!
+Now you have a started and functional node, responding by `http`.
+Now, let's set up https!
+Follow the steps below:

 1. Ensure that you use `root` account.
 It is necessary for further steps.
 2. Install `acme.sh` by running the following command.
 Please, specify your real e-mail address: